matthew-forsythe/scratch/README.md

 I was wrong, pull requests are done between branhes.
 I will not attempt to pull branch-1 into the master branch.

+# Visual Code instad of Git Bash
+Attempting to use VS Code and git desktop instead of git bash